khyiu/heroku-expense-tracker-back/README.md

    - `spring-boot-starter-jdbc`, mainly to get necessary DataSource implementation classes and Connection Pool classes
    - `postgresql` to get the PostgreSQL driver necessary to Liquibase
    - 'liquibase-core'

+### 4 CI/CD : CircleCI
+Setup a CircleCI project using their template -> adding `.circleci/config.yaml` file

+### 5 Code analysis : SonarCloud
+In SonarCloud, create a new project:
+   - organization = `khyiu` (my github username)
+   - project = the current project
+   - select CircleCI as analysis source
+   - follow the instructions to create a CircleCI context + add the environment variables
+   - select maven as being the build tool and follow the instructions to complete the Maven config + the CircleCI `config.yml` files